bitfocus/companion-module-dashare-multiplay3/companion/HELP.md

 <strong>[MultiPlay](https://www.da-share.com/software/multiplay/)</strong> is a Windows based program designed to play cues for theatre or corporate use writen by [David Duffy](david@da-share.com).

-This module controls the program by OSC messages as described on the [on-line help](https://da-share.com/help/multiplay3/).
+This module controls the program by OSC messages as described on the [on-line help](https://da-share.com/help/multiplay3/) (version 3.0.196.0 and above).

 <strong>ACTIONS</strong>